UPDATE PAGES 1 / 2 / 3

 In their presumptuous expectation of vindictive legal satisfaction, the De Soles found out that succumbing to gullibility isn’t always followed by criminal prosecution of assumed swindlers in the elevated trash & big bucks atmosphere of contemporary abstract art.
 Ann walks without any stipulation of guilt, though the financial payout of suits by Hammer implies such and sufficiently stinging to forego long-run prosecution.
 (Hammer would die from cancer in 2022.)
 Questions unresolved: at what point did Ann begin to suspect she was dealing with bogus goods and, where the documentary loses thread of connection, how deeply does former Knoedler aide-de-camp Jamie Andrade connect to Glafira Rosales—the cagey supplier of multiple years’ worth of “originals” from the famous dead artists—and her ex-boyfriend, the vision of virtual bad smell Spaniard José Carlos Bergantiños Díaz?
 It’s Andrade who introduced Glafira to Ann.
 And not very legally comforting is Chinese master forger Pei-Shen Qian, having painted who knows how many counterfeits in his garage in Queens, quickly escaping apprehension; he and Diaz avoided U.S. prosecution when China and Spain denied extradition, which Jason Hernandez, the former U.S. attorney litigating the fraud, more or less shrugs as an implicit slap over the shortage of American sophistication in judgment of art and, echoing IFAR’s Sharon Flescher, the escalating insanity of inflated pricing by dealers, auctioneers and money-to-burn buyers as invitation to copycats.
 Though swindled by unrelated scams—King Charles III for one—international art enthusiasts merrily laughed their asses off, particularly in China, where for many hundreds of years it has been and still is considered honorable to copy and profit from the works of renowned artists.

 Dedicating more than thirty years at Knoedler, becoming N.Y.’s “go to” monger, Ann’s seasoned feelers probably sensed the willingness of the De Soles and Lagrange to spend fortunes on garbage as investment without due diligence had another motive—make their boobgeois cliques envious.
 Sizing up the clientele, Ann could have eagerly smiled an unexpressed “Why not?” compliance.
-She talks of Michael Hammer glowing over the big money coming in—somewhere in the $80 million range—but when the fraud was nearing public exposure, he was ready to let her hang but in fact issued a leave of absence from her duties.
+She talks of Michael Hammer glowing over the big money coming in—somewhere in the $80 million range—but when the fraud was nearing public exposure, he was ready to let her hang and in fact issued a leave of absence from her duties.
 (Had she been fired, who better to complain to the press and let inevitably damaging insinuations fall on sun-tanned-to-the-max Hammer?)
 With investigators learning of his private spending habits billed to the Knoedler company credit card, including a purchase of a $500,000 Mercedes, with lawyers reiterating his burdens of liability, he and Ann would be rejoined in an effort to save themselves with blurry stories to explain what they didn’t know about the fakes.
 Where Eleanore’s “emotions” were/are unsympathetically viewed, Ann processed and still does a calculating level of coolheaded performance art throughout her interviews, the antithesis of, say, literary memorabilia con Lee Israel, re Can You Ever Forgive Me?, in that Ann eschews declarative reveling in the scams.
 Even her hesitations have a skillfully planted nervelessness, demonstrated when asked if the returned $2 million Pollock # 149 had potential takers at the reset price of $11 million.
 Another demo comes when doubting she ever used a specific string of words in attempting to dampen Lagrange’s “screaming” at The Carlyle (you have to see and hear it starting at 55.31 minutes into the documentary to appreciate the coming pause).
 Without venality, she used favorable evaluations on the “discoveries” from a cadre of friendly art assessors as one defense and the esteemed galleries and museums keen to showcase the fakes as another, only to hear the first group retract or contradict initial opinions during the trial—she’d later say it was difficult to listen to their “bold lying”—and then endure the art exhibitors labeling her persona non grata.
 Not one of these assumed evaluative entities had reservations in the years before the first Pollock inspection; after the news broke, they dared our tolerance by pronouncing the flaws in signatures, paint, strokes and colors, as well as paucity of genuine provenance, were obvious.
 Ann would also tell New York magazine that (an unconfirmed outcome of) a federal investigation “proved she was an unwitting agent” in the schemes.
 Hernandez will say in the documentary he lacked the necessary amount of evidence to convince a jury, inferring one in a nullifying mood might be inclined to believe those who were rooked had it coming.
 Whatever the alliances between Ann and Glafira and the gang of associated culprits, their arcanum remains under wraps while the dubiety over authenticity of art grows.
 As for Eleanore, who at the end of Made You Look says she really gets upset when seeing Ann in a Madison Avenue coffee shop instead of behind bars, you wish the infamous Rothko, which in our current topsy-turvy value system might be worth more than any of his real and really “smudgy squares,” would be on display with the following public service label at its right: “Don’t Let The Philistines Happen To You.”
 Throw in some Velvet Buzzsaw retaliatory action for good measure.
 (8/4/2023)

 John O’Hara won the National Book Award for his 1955 best seller Ten North Frederick, set in the familiar haunt of Gibbsville and with the same exhausted themes of social dysfunction such as bad marriage, adultery, corruption in politics and overindulgence of booze.
 Lifted by its success, he put the novel on the movie auction block for half a million and Fox got it for $300,000.
 (Excepting salaries, the second amount appears equal to what it cost to film and not a compliment.)
 He was involved in adapting when director-scripter Philip Dunne needed help in condensing the 400 page sprawl.
 Its complexity as regards the central uptight family is the dumbfounding absence of sustained interest and duplicated in the 1958 movie—husband and father Gary Cooper supposedly desires to one day be POTUS yet barely has energy to seek a Lt.
 Governor race as apprenticeship, infuriating the social-climbing wife Geraldine Fitzgerald to express disdain for his lack of ambition (“I wasted my life on a failure!”) and her likewise flop as campaign cheerleader.
 The marriage a sham & shame, their young adult children lacking assets to parade around to voters as daughter Diana Varsi gets pregnant before secretly marrying musician Stuart Whitman—he’s pressured into accepting a payoff for a quickie annulment, after which she “miscarries”—and son Ray Stricklyn is an acid-tongued boozer-loser, so Coop is summarily dumped by his backers.
 The O’Hara shopworn machinations are deadening; the family residence would easily sub as funeral parlor.
 Not until forsaken Coop drops by for a surprise visit to see his daughter at her big city apartment, where he’s told by roommate Suzy Parker that she’s out for the evening, does something resembling a spark develop.